Skip to Main Content

 Strategy 1: Ask Questions

 Think about questions you have about your topic.
 A helpful way to do this is to think of who, what, when, where, why, and how questions.
-For example, if your topic is "tacos," your questions might be:
+For example, if your topic is "bees," your questions might be:

 • Who is affected by pollinator decline in the U.S.?